 Condition Report / notification description Timing Report / notify to C8 The Applicant must submit detailed plans of the final layout of the development, which include: Prior to commencing construction.
-Department of Planning and Environment, via Major Projects website portal. details on siting of wind turbines, including micro-siting of any wind turbines and/or ancillary infrastructure (including wind monitoring masts); b. the GPS coordinates of the wind turbines; and c. showing comparison to the approved layout.
+DPHI, via Major Projects website portal. a. details on siting of wind turbines, including micro-siting of any wind turbines and/or ancillary infrastructure (including wind monitoring masts); b. the GPS coordinates of the wind turbines; and c. showing comparison to the approved layout.
 C9 The Applicant must submit work as executed plans of the development and showing comparison to the final layout plans to the Planning Secretary.
 Prior to commencing operations, or prior to upgrades of any turbines or ancillary infrastructure.
 Planning Secretary, via Major Projects website portal.
 C10 Notification & reporting of incidents - as described in Sections 8.1 & 8.2 of this EMS.
-Immediately after the Applicant becomes aware of the incident Department of Planning and Environment, via Major Projects website portal.
+Immediately after the Applicant becomes aware of the incident DPHI, via Major Projects website portal.
 C11 Notification and reporting of non-compliances - as described in Section 6.4 of this EMS.
 Within seven (7) days after the Applicant becomes aware of the noncompliance.
-Department of Planning and Environment, via Major Projects website portal.
+DPHI, via Major Projects website portal.
 C14 The Applicant must notify the owners of: Prior to commencing construction.
-The relevant landowners, per the condition. the land listed in Table 1 and Table 2 of the conditions of this consent of their rights under condition B1 and B2 of Schedule 2; and any non-associated residence within 5 km of any approved wind turbine of their rights under condition B2 of Schedule 2.
+The relevant landowners, per the condition. a. the land listed in Table 1 and Table 2 of the conditions of this consent of their rights under condition B1 and B2 of Schedule 2; and any non-associated residence within 5 km of any approved wind turbine of their rights under condition B2 of Schedule 2.
 C15 Independent Audit reports will be prepared and submitted to the DPE in accordance with the requirements of the Independent Audit Post Approval Requirements (2020).
 Per the requirements of the Independent Audit Post Approval Requirements (2020).
-Department of Planning and Environment, via Major Projects website portal.
+DPHI, via Major Projects website portal.